-The Arctic Is Literally Melting And Burning Away, And Why It Is Bad News For Rising Sea Levels
+Arctic Regions Are Literally Melting And Burning Away – Why It Is Bad News For Rising Sea Levels

-Most readers will not even begin to imagine wildfires associated with regions in the Arctic Circle.
-However, this is precisely what is taking place in the countries like Greenland and Siberia in recent times.
+Most readers will find it hard to imagine wildfires occurring within regions in the Arctic Circle.
+However, this is precisely what has been taking place in countries like Greenland and Siberia in recent times.

 At the time of writing this article, record high temperatures were recorded across Europe as heatwaves struck during July 2019.
 (Read more about this phenomenon in this article.)

 The resulting dry conditions created a favorable environment for a further escalation to occur, precisely what has happened, as you will find out later in the article.

 In this article, we will examine how the extreme weather that hit the Northern Hemisphere during July 2019 resulted in the extraordinary occurrences of wildfires.
 We also look at the resulting large-scale melting of ice never seen before in Greenland.

 We also look at the impact these two occurrences have on the rate at which the Arctic is melting.
 We finally have to conclude whether we are looking at an anomaly or a new accelerated trend?

 Unprecedented Events Highlighting The Accelerated Warming Of The Arctic Regions

 The scorching hot temperatures that the Northern Hemisphere experienced during July 2019 resulted in wildfires occurring in areas where you would never think possible.

 Satellites image were one of the first that picked up the traces of smoke and eventually revealed the real extent of the wildfires that were burning out of control in large areas of Alaska, Siberia, and even Greenland.